newaetech/CANoodler/README.md

 ## Getting CANoodler ##

-CANoodler will be sold by NewAE Technology Inc. (estimated available October 2017), but it's open-source hardware so you can just build one.
-See below for build instructions if you can't wait.
+CANoodler is sold by NewAE Technology Inc., but it's open-source hardware so you can just build one.
+See below for build instructions if you don't want to give us money.

 ## Using CANoodler ##